Overview

 Details regarding the investment discretion that we exercise with respect to our advisory clients

 are included in Item 4 (Advisory Business).
-We usually receive discretionary authority from an
+Where a client has established a discretionary

 For a private fund, we invest its assets in accordance with the private fund’s organizational and

-We have discretionary authority to invest and reinvest the assets of the private funds, subject to
+offering documents.
+We have discretionary authority to invest and reinvest the assets of the private

 Item 17.
 Voting Client Securities